Submitted: 5 February 2019; Revised: 14 March 2019; Accepted: 20 March 2019; Published online first: 2 April 2019

 Health Canada approved Apotex’s pegfilgrastim biosimilar Lapelga in 2018.
 Sandoz’s etanercept biosimilar Erelzi was added to Quebec’s public drug plan in early 2018 after gaining approval from Health Canada in 2017.

-The European Medicines Agency (EMA) Committee for Medicinal Products for Human Use recommended marketing authorization for two pegfilgrastim biosimilars, Mylan/Biocon’s Fulphila and Accord Healthcare’s Pelgraz, as well as Amgen/Allergan’s trastuzumab biosimilar Kanjinti, and Pfizer’s bevacizumab biosimilar Zirabev.
+The European Medicines Agency (EMA) Committee for Medicinal Products for Human Use (CHMP) recommended marketing authorization for two pegfilgrastim biosimilars, Mylan/Biocon’s Fulphila and Accord Healthcare’s Pelgraz, as well as Amgen/Allergan’s trastuzumab biosimilar Kanjinti, and Pfizer’s bevacizumab biosimilar Zirabev.
 EMA is reviewing Mabion’s rituximab biosimilar Mabion CD20.

 The European Commission (EC) approved a number of biosimilars in 2018, including adalimumab biosimilars Halimatoz, Hefiya and Hyrimoz from Sandoz and Cyltezo from Boehringer Ingelheim.
 Trastuzumab biosimilars Herzuma from Celltrion, Trazimera from Pfizer and Ogrivi from Mylan/Biocon, and pegfilgrastim biosimilars Udenyca from Coherus BioSciences, Pelmeg from Cinfa Biotech and Ziextenzo from Sandoz were also approved, as well as Amgen’s bevacizumab biosimilar Mvasi and Sandoz’s infliximab biosimilar Zessly.